Understanding your family business's true value and worth can be extremely beneficial. Steps to valuing a family

 5. Helps mitigate divorce proceedings

 Many couples often start family businesses together.
 Therefore, it is standard for a family business to be at stake during a divorce.
 A court must first consider whether the enterprise is marital property to determine equitable ownership rights.
-To reach that conclusion, many factors may be considered, including the establishment date of the business and the contributions made by each party.
+To reach that conclusion, many factors may be considered.
+These may include the establishment date of the business and the contributions made by each party.

 In addition to those factors, however, the value of the business is also considered.
 The court will be especially interested in determining what the business was valued at before the marriage and at the time of the divorce to then consider any changes in value.